-1. Will the Fall semester still take place?
+1. Will the Winter semester still take place?

 2. Will admission fees be reimbursed if I register and I cannot start my session as planned?